ramirovazq/vial-incidents-cdmx-c5/README.md

   <img src="images\metabase_click_new.png">
 </p>

-pase there next code and save as 'list_of_incidents':
+paste there next code and save as 'list_of_incidents':

 ```
 SELECT